Google Deletes Calorie Counter From Maps After User Backlash

-Google is removing a cupcake-themed calorie counter from Maps after backlash from users, including concern over the feature being a possible unscientific add-on that could trigger people with eating disorders.
+Google is removing a cupcake-themed calorie counter from Maps after backlash from users, including concern over the feature being a possibly unscientific add-on that could trigger people with eating disorders.

 The experimental feature, styled as a pink cupcake, showed users how many estimated calories in terms of cupcakes that users would burn if they walked to the destination of their destination.
 It first appeared in the iOS version of Google Maps beneath walking directions.